 In previous years we would have to pay more attention to weather conditions and have local knowledge in order to find the best anchorages, however with the introduction of zero speed, more anchorages are now considered depending on the sea state.

 Don’t get me wrong, if it’s rolly out, (much like any Christmas or New Years in St Barth’s), it doesn’t matter how good the Stabilizers are, it’s still going to be an interesting time.
 However, if I had to choose a yacht that didn’t have them installed, I would be seriously reconsidering my options.

-If you wanted to really check out how effective these systems are, have a look at a Seakeeper demonstration
+If you wanted to really check out how effective these systems are, have a look at a Seakeeper demonstration of their gyro stabilizer.